-After putting significant care into speaking directly with your potential tenants to ensure a good fit, there’s nothing worse than having guests show up at your home and be disappointed.
-Despite your best efforts to present an accurate impression of your home in your online listing, you never know what images have actually been evoked in the minds of its viewers.
+After screening your potential tenants to ensure a good fit, there’s nothing worse than having guests show up at your home and be disappointed.
+Despite your best efforts to speak directly with your guests and to present an accurate impression of your home in your listing, you never know what your guests’ expectations are.

-Don’t try to hide any details about your rental or its environment
+Don’t try to hide any details about your property

-In fact, be as quick to disclose any potential drawbacks to your property as its assets.
+In fact, be as quick to disclose any of your property’s drawbacks as you are its assets.
 Doing so not only nurtures a greater degree of trust from your tenants during the decision process, but it also manages their expectations so that they do not feel they have been misled when they arrive.
 If they are pleasantly surprised, they will be grateful and much more apt to roll with any unforeseen issues that might arise during their stay.
 On the other hand, if they arrive and are disappointed at the outset, there’s a very good chance they’ll continue to look for additional things to complain about.
 In their minds, the trust has been broken, and they will be more disposed to being critical and unhappy.

 It doesn’t hurt to greet your guests with a nice surprise